Branching rules of minuscule representations via a new partial order: Concluding remarks

 \section{Concluding remarks}

 We discuss a few open problems concerning the partial order $\le_k$ in this section.
-Firstly, it would be interesting to have a conceptual, case-free proof of Theorem \ref{thm:repthy}.
+First, it would be interesting to have a conceptual, case-free proof of Theorem \ref{thm:repthy}.
 Secondly, apart from the minuscule poset setting, it may be interesting to study the structure of posets of the form $\cala_k(\Phi^+)$ where $\Phi^+$ is a root poset, i.e., the poset of positive roots of a Weyl group $W$.
-Thirdly, if $W$ has rank $r$, then the so-called Narayana numbers $\abs{\cala_k(\Phi^+)}$ are symmetric in the sense that $\abs{\cala_k(\Phi^+)}=\abs{\cala_{r-k}(\Phi^+)}$ for any $0\le k\le r$ (see \cite{DefantHopkins}), so it would also be interesting to know whether this symmetry can be realized by a poset isomorphism between $\cala_k(\Phi^+)$ and $\cala_{r-k}(\Phi^+)$.
+Thirdly, if $W$ has rank $r$, then the so-called Narayana numbers $\abs{\cala_k(\Phi^+)}$ are symmetric in the sense that $\abs{\cala_k(\Phi^+)}=\abs{\cala_{r-k}(\Phi^+)}$ for any $0\le k\le r$ (see \cite{DefantHopkins}), so it would also be interesting to know whether this symmetry can be realized by a poset isomorphism (with respect to the orders $\le_k$ and $\le_{r-k}$) between $\cala_k(\Phi^+)$ and $\cala_{r-k}(\Phi^+)$.